-An inexperience young leader might think that they know best.
-They might think that they have all the right answers, and that everyone should just follow what they say.
+An inexperienced young leader might think that they know best.
+They might think that they have all the right answers and that everyone should just follow what they say.
 I know, because when I first was in a leadership position that’s how I thought.
-And my time in the Unites States Marines Corps often reinforced that belief.
+And my time in the United States Marines Corps often reinforced that belief.
 But I was misguided and mistaken.
 And I will illustrate how I was wrong through the following examples:

 The reality is that they would lose every single game as a lone player.
 They may be the best, but a team of average players is always going to beat the best player if he or she is alone.
 Why do we think it’s any different for business?
 It isn’t.

 A well-functioning team is always going to do better than a lone genius dictating orders.
 It’s important for leaders to recognize this.
 Some leaders think too highly of themselves.
 They may be a genius.
 But it takes so much more than a genius to build an incredible company.
 As a leader, it’s important to be humble and learn from your employees.
 Listen to them.
 Listen so well that you are molded by them.
 When you are wrong, admit it!
 Be open.
 Leaders often say that it’s lonely at the top.
 But it really isn’t if you are doing it right.

 Being a great leader is about building mutual respect with your team.
 It’s never about barking orders out of a position of authority (leave that to the drill instructors).
 If you can build that mutual respect, then you can lead from a place of influence.
 Below are three ways to help build trust and respect with your team.